Solar Power for Your Business

 Solar on Multifamily Affordable Housing (SOMAH)

 As a building owner, you may qualify to receive incentives for solar installation.
-The solar generation will provide energy credits to lower electricity bills for your common area and your tenants, as well as provide opportunities for jobs and training for your tenants.
+Solar generation will provide energy credits to lower electricity bills for your common area and your tenants, as well as provide opportunities for jobs and training for your tenants.
 Learn more